-First session normally lasts 75 minutes and gives you time to express why you have come and what changes you are looking for.
-Some initial paperwork will be filled out so that you know what to expect and so that I can gain some added insight into your journey up to this point.
-Our first session will also include me asking questions about what supports you currently have, your interests, worries, strengths, values, etc. Dependent on the reason for seeking therapy, I may also ask you to complete a questionnaire, i.e. for anxiety or depression.
+First session normally lasts 50-60 minutes and gives you time to express why you have come and what changes you are looking for.
+Some initial paperwork will be sent to you through our Owl Practice system prior to your appointment so that you know what to expect and so that we can gain some added insight into your journey up to this point.
+Our first session will also include us asking questions about what supports you currently have, your interests, worries, strengths, values, etc. Dependent on the reason for seeking therapy, we may also ask you to complete a questionnaire, i.e. for anxiety or depression.

 In our next session we will discuss more about your presenting issues that have led to your decision to attend counselling or psychotherapy; helping us to work collaboratively in setting goals for change and working on strategies to help you achieve them.
 These goals and strategies may change as we work through our sessions and learn about new issues or current issues which need more in-depth work.
 As we progress you will become more aware of your thoughts, perceptions and emotions and how they relate to your position in relationships, interactions and your life.
 As we move forward you will be better able to assess and react to relationships, life circumstances, and situations in your life that may prove challenging, or difficult to navigate.
 Continual feedback between you and I is a consistent measure of how you are progressing and measures the therapy process as we continue through sessions and move towards you independently navigating life circumstances.